-Morgann enjoys using her personal interests to draw a connection to music in new ways and created the Story Soundtracks program with Duke Street branch of the Lancaster Pubic Library as a way to combine her love of reading and music.
+Morgann enjoys using her personal interests to draw a connection to music in new ways and created the Story Soundtracks program with the Duke Street branch of the Lancaster Pubic Library as a way to combine her love of reading and music.
 The pilot program featured three children's stories where students who attended became the composers, writing the soundtracks for instruments like alto flute and bass clarinet.

 Originally from a small town in central Pennsylvania, Morgann spent four defining years at The Ohio State University studying towards a Bachelor of Music degree in flute performance (Magna cum Laude) with Katherine Borst Jones.
 Following her time in Buckeye country, Morgann received a Master of Music degree (Summa cum Laude) as a student of Stephanie Jutt at the University of Wisconsin-Madison.
 Compelled by the incredible music of Jean Ferrandis and the desire to travel, she pursued study on scholarship as a member of his studio in Courchevel, Paris, and Southern France.

 Morgann greatly enjoys the constant growth in finding her place in a fast paced music field and providing the best possible education she can for her students.
-When she's not working, she can be found practicing hand lettering, exercising and enjoying life as a newlywed, working on ambitious projects like their fixer-upper home with her husband.
+When she's not working, she can be found practicing hand lettering, doing yoga, and enjoying life working on ambitious projects like their fixer-upper home with her husband.